danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 #### Health Monitoring
 - **Health Endpoints**: `/healthcheck` for each service
 - **Dependency Checks**: Database, external service connectivity
-- **OPC-UA Watchdog**: A signal that constantly writes new values to an OPC tag to indicate the `corerl` service is still running.
+- **OPC-UA Watchdog**: A signal that constantly writes new values to an OPC tag to indicate the `CoreRL` service is still running.

 ### Backup and Recovery